Institute for Women's Leadership at Rutgers University

 The Institute for Women's Leadership (IWL) at Rutgers University is a consortium of ten units based at the Rutgers-New Brunswick campus.
-It is dedicated to the study of women and gender, advocacy on behalf of gender equity, and the promotion of women's leadership locally, nationally, and globally.
-Established in 1991 by former Dean of Douglass Residential College, Mary S. Hartman, the institute has been led by Rebecca Mark since January 2020.
+It is dedicated for the study of women and gender advocacy on behalf of gender equity, and the promotion of women's leadership locally, nationally, and globally.
+Established in 1991 by former Dean of Douglass Residential College, Mary S. Hartman.
+The institute has been led by Rebecca Mark since January 2020.

-IWL leads activities in three broad areas: model leadership programs for women in the public and private sectors; interdisciplinary research on women's leadership; and collaborative programs that utilizes the experience of unit members for the benefit of the consortium.
+IWL leads activities in three broad areas: Model leadership programs for women in the public and private sectors, interdisciplinary research on women's leadership, and collaborative programs that utilize the experience of unit members for the benefit of the consortium.

 Research and publications

 The Institute for Women's Leadership conducts research on women's leadership and lives.
 The IWL disseminates its findings through books, reports, transcripts, and documentaries about women leaders, as well as fact sheets and data on the status of women in New Jersey, the United States, and the world.
-The goal is to encourage the interdisciplinary examination of leadership in the different contexts of science, technology, politics and public policy, the arts, business, law, the humanities, higher education, and the global arena, considering perspectives of gender, race, ethnicity, and age in exercising leadership.
+The goal is to encourage the interdisciplinary examination of leadership in the different contexts of science, technology, politics and public policy, the arts, business, law, the humanities, higher education, and the global arena, while considering perspectives of gender, race, ethnicity, and age in exercising leadership.